 Plants can be deceptively placid.
 They aren’t going anywhere, and they often appear the same from day to day.
 However, small changes can be precursors to big transformations, which means keeping a close watch on your equipment and plants is the key to making sure those transformations are what you had in mind.

-It would be nice if there was just one simple checklist for all your growroom maintenance tasks, but that’s not the case.
+It would be nice if there was just one simple checklist for all your growroom automation tasks, but that’s not the case.
 When you start a new grow or end one, when you change a component like lighting or a nutrient brand, or when you’re dealing with a specific problem like high humidity or a mold infestation, your list of daily chores will change, as will the time it takes to complete those chores.

 Even when things are on a pretty even keel, maintenance tasks will fluctuate.
 A growroom is a dynamic and changeable environment.
 Checking for pests and dead leaves on seedlings may take a few minutes, while that same task could take four times as long when dealing with mature plants, and longer if you’re also staking new growth as you go.